Of Strategic Design Thinking: Four Principles For Your Business

 problems are to be approached in future.

-often focus on creating discrete solutions—be it a product, a building, or a
+focus on creating discrete solutions − be it a

 The discipline is mostly practiced by design agencies or by internal